SamuelePassiatore/EVM-Bootcamp/week-4/assignment.md

 ## Start working on the `dapp-voting` project

 * Pull the latest change from our github repo
-* Initiate your local workspace with :
+* Initiate your local workspace within the just clone `dapp-voting` directory root with :

 ```shell
 yarn install